 - 1. Press Home to interrupt the Brewer schedule and return control to the Main Menu screen. - 2.
-Issue the pnhg commands.
-The pn will direct data to the printer, and after a 5 minute lamp warm-up, the hg will perform a wavelength calibration. - 3.
-Type the command sequence b1qshg and press Enter. - b1 turns on the HG lamp - qs initiates a "Quick Scan" of the UV lamp - hg does a mercury line wavelength calibration - 4.
+Issue the o3hg commands.
+The o3 will insure that the Brewer is in the ozone mode, and after a 5 minute lamp warm-up, the HG will perform a wavelength calibration. - 3.
+Type the command sequence pnb1qshg and press Enter. - pn turns on the printer - b1 turns on the HG lamp - qs initiates a "Quick Scan" of the UV lamp - hg does a mercury line wavelength calibration - 4.
 When prompted to do so, enter the following: - the 3 digit lamp number. - press Return when prompted to confirm detector distance is 5 cm. - if the voltmeter is stable at 12.000 volts, press delete to bypass lamp warm-up delay. - 5.
-The software will then initiate the commands and print the results. - The "quick scan" print-out lists the following: - time, in decimal hours from UT midnight - measurement wavelength, in nm. - step position of micrometer from zero - intensity of reading - percent change from initial qs measurement
+The software will then initiate the four commands in sequence and print the results.

+The "quick scan" print-out lists the following:

+- time, in decimal hours from UT midnight

+- measurement wavelength, in nm.

+- step position of micrometer from zero

+- intensity of reading

+- percent change from initial qs measurement